 The Modular PDC

 A series of 8-9 weekend courses held at approximately monthly intervals, designed for people who find it difficult to set aside a block of time to attend a residential course.
 There are usually one or two lead tutors and there may be guest tutors for some modules.
 Typically the PDC is awarded for completion of 7 out of 8 or 8 out of 9 modules, with the first (Introductory) and last (design project) modules being compulsory.
 Many courses are open to people taking a more limited number of modules (and not gaining a PDC) or to obtaining a PDC over two series of modules if the student cannot attend some modules in the first year.
-While it can lack the feeling of a tight-knit group found in a residential PDC course, the modular approach allows time for practise, reflection and homework between modules.
+While it can lack the feeling of a tight-knit group found in a residential PDC course, the modular approach allows time for practice, reflection and homework between modules.
 Because there are no (or fewer) accommodation costs, a modular PDC is usually cheaper than a residential one.

 PDC Farm Internship

-A six to ten week residential programme on a working permaculture farm, designed for people who want an immersion learning experience and/or to learn rural skills.
-The PDC curriculum is covered through both formal and informal lessons, and can include local field trips and other tutors.
-In most cases tuition fees are lower than a Residential PDC because interns help out on the farm to cover some or most of the costs associated with running the course.
+A six to ten-week residential programme on a working permaculture farm, designed for people who want an immersion learning experience and/or to learn rural skills.
+The PDC curriculum is covered through both formal and informal lessons and can include local field trips and other tutors.
+In most cases, tuition fees are lower than a Residential PDC because interns help out on the farm to cover some or most of the costs associated with running the course.

 Lastly, it is possible to undertake a PDC by Distance Learning.
 Practical aspects of training are obviously limited and a course originating overseas will lack local content, or may be specific to a climate not experienced here.
-Currently there is only one New Zealand based, PiNZ-accredited correspondence courses on offer, through Agrifutures.
+Currently, there is only one New Zealand based, PiNZ-accredited correspondence courses on offer, through Agrifutures.